On some aspects of the definition of scattering states in quantum field theory: Examples

-The joint effect of the energy renormalization and the normalization constants is that the contributions corresponding to the disconnected graphs \ref{tp}e, \ref{tp}f and \ref{tp}g are entirely canceled out from the expression for the two-particle S-matrix, and only the terms corresponding to the graphs \ref{tp}a, \ref{tp}b, \ref{tp}c and \ref{tp}d remain.

-At third order we restrict ourselves to the brief discussion of a certain type of graph, shown in figure \ref{rc}, which describes interaction between the two particles and which contains a radiative correction on an external line.
-The terms corresponding to this graph are present in the expression for $\lim_{T\to \infty} \brakettt{\kk_3,\kk_4}{\hat{U}_{\epsilon}(0,T)^\dagger\hat{U}_{\epsilon}(0,-T)}{\kk_1,\kk_2}_\lambda$, and some of these terms are divergent as $1/\epsilon$ in the $\epsilon\to +0$ limit.
-The energy renormalization, in particular the modification of the matrix elements of $H_{\mathrm{int}}$ in (\ref{eq.t1}) and (\ref{eq.t12}) due to the second order part of the energy renormalization, eliminates this divergence.

-At third order the modification of the denominators in (\ref{eq.t1}) and (\ref{eq.t12}) due to the energy renormalization is also relevant.
-This has the effect that the Dirac-delta factor $\delta(E_{\kk_3}^0+E_{\kk_4}^0-E_{\kk_1}^0-E_{\kk_2}^0)$ in the contribution corresponding to the graph shown in figure \ref{tp}b that expresses energy conservation becomes $\delta(E_{\kk_3}+E_{\kk_4}-E_{\kk_1}-E_{\kk_2})$, i.e.\ the unperturbed energy levels are replaced by the proper ones.
+The final result for the two-particle S-matrix contains only the terms that correspond to the graphs \ref{tp}.a, \ref{tp}.b, \ref{tp}.c and \ref{tp}.d (and to those obtained from these graphs by interchanging $\kk_3$ and $\kk_4$).